-Effect These conditions could result in unrecorded transactions, undetected errors and/or misappropriation of funds.
+Effect These conditions could result in unrecorded transactions, undetected errors, and/or the misappropriation of public funds.

-Recommendation The Board of Supervisors should implement effective internal control policies that allow for the proper segregation of duties with respect to control of the general ledger, receipting revenues, payroll and inventory accounting functions.
+Recommendation The Board of Supervisors should implement effective internal control policies that allow for the proper segregation of duties with respect to control of the general ledger, receipting revenues and inventory accounting functions.